Leward/leward-blog/_posts/2017-12-03-https-with-cloudflare-rancher-and-haproxy/EN-write-user-guide-in-maven-project-with-asciidoctor.md

 I have my own personal PaaS platform that is powered by [Rancher](https://rancher.com/rancher/).
 It consists of 3 [cheap VPS from OVH](https://www.ovh.ie/vps/) and [one database hosted in AWS](https://aws.amazon.com/rds/).
 One VPS is used to run Rancher, the two others as
-Docker host to be used by Rancher to run my applications.
+Docker hosts to be used by Rancher to run my applications.

 On top of that, I use [Cloudflare](https://www.cloudflare.com) as a [Name Server](https://en.wikipedia.org/wiki/Name_server) for my personal (leward.eu) domain and domains related to the apps running on my platform.